What is the Neighborhood Council?

 - Neighborhood Conversation on Bylaws

-A two hour session in which USNC members, board members and Wards 2 and 3 aldermen talked about bylaws proposals, including various ideas for voting methods to be used in upcoming board elections, took place on Saturday, December 1st.
-Video for that session is now available, and notes on what was said will be forthcoming.
+A two hour session in which USNC members, board members and Wards 2 and 3 aldermen talked about bylaws proposals, including various ideas for voting methods to be used in upcoming board elections, took place on Saturday, December 1st, 2018.
+Video for that session is now available.

 - Alternative Design Plans